mtjon/introduction-to-dsh/prerequisites.md

-# Prerequisites to the Tenant-in-a-day-training
+# Prerequisites to the Tenant-in-one-day-training

 ## General information